CBradsen/ideabox/README.md

 - Step 2: Clone repository onto local machine
 - Step 3: Change directory (cd) into newly cloned directory
 - Step 4: Open index.html file in browser
+- Step 5: Best viewed on MacBook Pro!
-- Step 5: Now try out an Ideacard and all of it's functions!
+- Step 6: Now try out an Ideacard and all of it's functions!

 ## Context
 This app was created during the fourth week at Turing School of Software and Design.
 It took us approximately 20 hours to design the app.